Porsil/mildew_detection_in_cherry_leaves/README.md

 ## ML Business Case

 * Create a machine Learning model to predict if a leaf is healthy or infected with powdery mildew, based on an image dataset of historical data containing both healthy and powdery mildew infected leaves.
 It is a supervised, 2-class, single-label, classification model.
-* The model outcome will idally provide the client with a reliable and faster way to diagnose if a tree is infected with powdery mildew or not.
+* The model outcome will ideally provide the client with a reliable and faster way to diagnose if a tree is infected with powdery mildew or not.
 * The model will be succesfull if an accuracy of at least 97% is obtained on the test set.
 * The model output is defined as a flag, indicating if the leaf is infected with powdery mildew or not and the associated probability of being infected or not.
 The farmers will take a picture of a leaves and upload them to the App.
-* Heuristics: The currect detection process is manual verification, where an employee spends around 30 minutes in each tree, taking a few samples of tree leaves and verifying visually if the leaf tree is healthy or has powdery mildew.
-With thousands of trees there is the possability to produce inaccurate diagnostics due to human errors.
+* Heuristics: The current detection process is manual verification, where an employee spends around 30 minutes in each tree, taking a few samples of tree leaves and verifying visually if the leaf tree is healthy or has powdery mildew.
+With thousands of trees there is the possibility to produce inaccurate diagnostics due to human errors.
 * The dataset contains 4208 images taken from the client's crop fields.
 The images show healthy cherry leaves and cherry leaves that have powdery mildew.
 * The dataset is located on [Kaggle](https://www.kaggle.com/codeinstitute/cherry-leaves).